Institute of Aeronautical Engineering: Rankings and affiliations

-The National Institutional Ranking Framework (NIRF) ranked it 159 among engineering colleges in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it between 151-200 among engineering colleges in 2024.
 Institute of Aeronautical Engineering is affiliated to Jawaharlal Nehru Technological University, Hyderabad and approved by AICTE.
 It is also recognised by the University Grants Commission (UGC).

 Sports

-The college has a playground of two acres.
-It offers facilities for outdoor and indoor games such as cricket, football, volleyball, basketball, badminton and table tennis and chess.
+There is a playground which is only available to play basketball, kabbadi and indoor games also along with there a gym in the campus but there is no playground for cricket.